HelpDesk automated workflows - overview video

 You can edit the workflow and all of its parts at any time.
 Use the menu and click the “Edit” button to change the workflow’s configuration.

 You don’t have to disable a workflow to edit it.
-You can freely edit and change any part of the active workflow.
+You can freely edit and change any part of the active one.
 Remember to save all changes.

 After editing and saving changes in the workflow, it’ll remain in the same place on the list.